kkJawaid/MediBridge-Website/README.md

 - npx prisma studio to view db
 - [for developers to update schema: ] npx prisma migrate dev

+to simulate payment gateway
+- prereq: have ngrok installed
+- on ngrok: ngrok http localhost:5020
+domain should be this: https://aeroballistic-foully-willetta.ngrok-free.dev/

 ## Notes
 - Auth uses JWT.
+- Stripe is used in sandbox mode